The Ultimate Travel Guide to Valencia, Spain

-For the lower budget, there is the cozy B&B Hi Valencia Boutique, a2star hotel in Plaza Alfonso El Magnanimo.
-Rooms are simple but comfortable, most with en-suite bathroom.
+For the lower budget, there is the cozy B&B Hi Valencia Boutique, a 2-star hotel in Plaza Alfonso El Magnanimo.
+Rooms are simple but comfortable, most with en-suite bathrooms.
 The hotel is just 600 m from the cathedral and close to a metro station.
-Breakfast is in a nearby cafeteria and bicycle hire is available if you want.
+Breakfast is in a nearby cafeteria, and bicycle hire is available if you want.

 Best places to eat

-Valencia is of course all about paella but you may be surprised to learn that there is a thriving and very popular Chinatown with authentic Chinese food, just behind the Estacion del Norte.
+Valencia is all about paella, but you may be surprised to learn that there is a thriving and very popular Chinatown with authentic Chinese food just behind the Estacion del Norte.
 Local specialties also include tapas and horchata, a delicious almond shake great for summer.

 Let’s start with a little lesson in paella.
-The most typical Spanish dish is made from a variety of ingredients, from shellfish and seafood to chicken and rabbit.
+The most typical Spanish dish is made from various ingredients, from shellfish and seafood to chicken and rabbit.
 Plus vegetables and, of course, always rice colored with saffron.
 It takes a long time to cook, so be prepared to wait.

 Combine paella with a sea view in the restaurant L’Estimat in Passeig de Neptun 16 near the port.

-All kinds a paella are on the menu together with the typical mussels only found in this region of Spain.
+All kinds of paella are on the menu, together with the typical mussels only found in this region of Spain.
 Make a reservation.

 For a greater variety of Valenciana cuisine, make you way to Taperia Hispania Cortes Valencianas in Avd.
 Corts Valecianes 26.